DukeAPO/dukeapo-client/README.md

 5. Run `yarn test` to make sure all unit tests pass.
 Fix any errors.

-6. Add your changed files to the staging area: `git add <nameOfFile>` To figure out what files you changed, type `git st` and copy paste whichever ones you want to upload.
+6. Add your changed files to the staging area: `git add <nameOfFile>` To figure out what files you changed, type `git status` and copy paste whichever ones you want to upload.

 7. Commit these changes with a message describing what you did: `git commit -m "added new title"`